Virginia Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Virginia, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

 Landlords in Virginia have the right to enter rental property for inspections, maintenance, and property showings.
-They usually must provide 72 hours of advance notice before entering a tenant’s dwelling for non-emergencies.
+They usually must provide 72 hours of advance notice before entering a tenant’s dwelling for non-emergencies, and also provide a 14-day (maximum) window during which an entry will occur.
 There’s no advance notice requirement to do repairs the tenant requested, or when there’s an emergency.

 Read more